coreqode/mathlab/README.md

 ### Prerequisites

 For mac, OpenGL framework is already installed.
+You just need to install glfw3 and glew
 ```sh
 brew install glfw3
 brew install glew